Gov. Lalong threatens to arrest community leaders over dirty environment

 Lalong said the state government was concerned with the filthy nature of its environment thus the resuscitation of the exercise, saying that Plateau used to be a tourist haven.

-“There cannot be tourism with filthy environment.
+“There cannot be tourism in a filthy environment.
 It is imperative for residents to inculcate the habits of cleanliness and environmental hygiene.

 “This is apt especially with the COVID-19 pandemic, as cleanliness is an anti-dote to it.
 Residents should also adhere to the preventive protocols of the disease, “he said.